lissi-id/lissi-connect-nodejs-sample/integration-guide.md

         return done(null, tokenSet.claims());
     });

-As for all passport strategy definitions, we must define both functions to (de)serialize the user information received.
-The minimum implementation displaying the user information defined in the claims of the received token
+As for all passport strategy definitions, we must define both functions to (de)serialize the user's information is retrieved.
+The minimum implementation displays the user information defined in the claims of the received token

     passport.serializeUser(function(user, done) {
       done(null, user);